0xScratch/LFGHO-GHOShare/README.md

   <img src="ghoshareimg.png" alt="Ghoshare Image" width="20%" height="auto"/>
 </p>

 An iOS app for easy expense splitting and settlement using credit delegation, cross-network transactions and token swapping.
 Secured by biometric authentication and EIP 4337 smart accounts.
+As opposed to alternative payment splitting apps, GhoShare ensures that all payments are actually settled and not symbolic numbers.

 # 👻 Main Features